 Remember to match the ingredients of a sauce and consider the level of spice, when making these important decisions.
 Matching barbecue sauce is especially tricky because no two sauces are the same.
 Whereas some pork ribs may be smothered in a brown sugar glaze and others a habanero sauce, there are certain vinos that match better than others.
-Luckily, the sweet and spicy flavors you typically find smothered on beautiful baby back ribs pairperfectly with a Zinfandel, or even a Infinite Monkey's Petite Sirah.
+Luckily, the sweet and spicy flavors you typically find smothered on beautiful, tender baby back ribs pairperfectly with a Zinfandel, or even anInfinite Monkey's Petite Sirah.

 Our favorite way to eat pork requires the perfect pairing.
-For this, I pick a dry rosé – especially for the bros out there eschewing the conventionally “masculine” beverages.Brosé is the new craft beer.
+For charcuterie, we recommend a dry rosé – especially for the bros out there eschewing the conventionally “masculine” beverages.Brosé is the new craft beer.
 With its refreshing, yet subtle hints of fruit, this pairing is sure to serve you well.